UCSD-E4E/MMICT-web_server/README.md

 ## Getting Started

-Clone the repository locally and run the command `npm install`
+To start the server run the command `docker-compose up`

-To start the server run the command `npm start`
+To stop the server run the command `docker-compose down`

-## Create .env File
+## Create A .env File

-Create a file called `.env` and paste in the following information:
+Create a file called .env and paste in the following information:

-* PORT=5000
+- PORT=5000
-* MONGO_CONNECTION_STRING=mongodb://0.0.0.0:27017/mangrove_db
+- MONGO_CONNECTION_STRING=mongodb://mongo:27017/mangrove_db